anl-rtr/adder/README.rst

 ********
 Contacts
 ********
-For inquiries about the ADDER software please reach out to Justin Thomas (jthomas@anl.gov).
+For inquiries about the ADDER software please reach out to our development team at adder@anl.gov.

 **********